Davidps97/weatherapp/README.md

 The following third-party components were used in this project:

-React.js
+-React.js

-Leaflet
+-Leaflet

-react-router-dom
+-react-router-dom

-Tutorials
+-Tutorials

 ## The following tutorials were helpful in creating this project:

-React Official Tutorial
+-React Official Tutorial

-Leaflet Getting Started Guide
+-Leaflet Getting Started Guide

-React Router Dom Tutorial
+-React Router Dom Tutorial

-Other
+-Other

 ## Installation and Usage